How are special educational needs identified by schools

-Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
+Slow progress and low attainment do not necessarily mean that a child has special educational needs (SEN) and should not automatically lead to a pupil being recorded as having SEN. Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which:

 - is significantly slower than that of their peers starting from the same baseline

 - fails to match or better the child's previous rate of progress

 - fails to close the attainment gap between the child and their peers

 The first response to such progress should be high quality teaching targeted at their areas of weakness.
 Evidence based interventions should be tried within the classroom or in small group withdrawal but delivered by well-trained staff and monitored closely by the class teacher.
 You can find out more, about what you can expect from your child's school in the Graduated Approach to Inclusion Framework

 Where progress continues to be less than expected the class or subject teacher, working with the SENCO, should assess whether the child has SEN. The identification of SEN should be built into the overall approach to monitoring the progress and development of all pupils.